Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 ### Excel Workbook

-The workbook is the source of truth and should only be modified through the application.
+The workbook (an Excel file) is the source of truth and should only be modified through the application.
 It contains three sheets:

-- **`Products`**: Catalog of active and inactive products.
+- **`Products`**: Catalog of all products.
   - `ProductID`, `ProductName`, `SellPrice`, `IsActive`.
 - **`Salesmen`**: List of users who can record sales.
   - `SalesmanID`, `SalesmanName`, `IsActive`.